Retamal de Llerena

 Retamal de Llerena is a municipality located in the province of Badajoz, Extremadura, Spain.
-According to the 2008 census (INE), it has a population of 497 people.
+According to data from the Instituto Nacional de Estadística (INE) as of 1 January 2024, the municipality has a registered population of 429 people, a decline from its mid-twentieth-century peak of over 2,000 residents.

 Geography

 Retamal de Llerena is located at 38'35" latitude in the country of Campiña Sur.
 It is 138 km from the provincial capital of Badajoz and 66 km from the regional capital, Mérida.
-The municipality occupies 96.10 km² of land, with an altitude of 467 meters above sea level.
+The municipality occupies 96.10 km^{2} of land, with an altitude of 467 meters above sea level.

 It is located at the northern country line in the foothills of the Argallanes Range.
 Although it is geographically closer to La Serena, the appellation Llerena derives from its inclusion in the judicial District of Llerena.

 Despite their official inclusion in Campiña del Sur, the people of Retamal have a closer relationship with the neighboring towns of the county of La Serena, the most important of which is Zalamea de la Serena.
 Other nearby towns are Campillo de Llerena, Higuera de la Serena, Valle de la Serena, Hornachos and Castuera, on which they depend for certain services.
 The nearest river is the Guadámez River, which crosses the municipality about 5 km away from the town itself, aside from some small streams.

 The municipality connects the counties of Tierra de Barros, La Serena, Campiña del Sur, and Las Vegas Bajas del Guadiana.
 It borders Oliva de Mérida and Valle de la Serena to the north, Higuera de la Serena and Zalamea de la Serena to the northeast, Campillo de Llerena to the southeast, and Hornachos to the southwest.